-From your HubSpot Dashboard, navigate to Reports > Events.
+In your HubSpot account, navigate to Reports > Analytics Tools.
+Then, select Events.

 HTTP API Events

-When creating a HTTP API Event, a URL will be automatically generated containing the following necessary parameters:
+When creating a HTTP API event, a URL will be automatically generated containing the following required parameters:

-- _n - the Event_ID of the event you are recording
+- _n - the Event_ID of the event you're recording

 - _a - your HubSpot ID